 Like any other business, dropping services will involve some investment on your part.
 Now, depending on how you want to approach it, you can either invest time or money or, more often than not, both.

-The main drop servicing advantage is that your cost are very low compare to the potential profit. one of our secret method is to use our exclusive drop servicing library and to start earning 100% profit with one click!
+The main drop servicing advantage is that your cost is very low compared to the potential profit. one of our secret methods is to use our exclusive drop servicing library and start earning 100% profit with one click!
 (See Secret drop servicing method)

 If you opt to start this business without investing a single dollar, that’s perfectly fine.
 In fact, starting a business on a $0 budget is perfect for beginners.
 However, this does have a few key disadvantages.
 Even if you do everything right as a business owner, your profit will still be low, and it might take a while before you get your first client.